sisso/rust-mud/docs/forums.md

+# Test layres

+Containers, allow to test actions

+Game allow to test commands, login, loader, etc

+What layer should be used to test containers + serivces?

+Looks like is missing the right abstraction to contain all game logic.

+Game
+- controller
+- services
+- repository

 # Trigger refactoring

 Current model you can have multiples listeners per event.
 It is a flexible implementation but it require that all